Bear Creek and Old Road Bay Watersheds

 - SWAP Volume 1 (PDF) outlines the actions identified as part of the strategy

-- SWAP Volume 2 (DPF) contains the results of the field and GIS data assessments
+- SWAP Volume 2 (PDF) contains the results of the field and GIS data assessments

 Watershed Management Plan

 Baltimore County completed a Watershed Management Plan for the County's portion of the Baltimore Harbor Watershed in October, 2000.
 The executive summary (PDF) provides information about the current and expected pollutant loads from surface runoff.
-A description of best management practices (BMPs) and their associated pollution reductions along with a cost-benefit review is also included.
+A description of best management practices (BMP) and their associated pollution reductions along with a cost-benefit review is also include.

 To participate in volunteer activities contact a nearby watershed association.
 For this watershed, contact the Dundalk Renaissance Corporation.